pavlokurochka/data_migration_sfdc/README.md

 And here we go!
 I have a working MVP.
 I hope you like it.
 If you do, maybe a star for the project would be nice 😀.

-If you have any questions about the project, face any problems while following along, have a suggestion for me, or want to give me a gig feel free drop me a DM on  [Linkedin](https://www.linkedin.com/in/kurochka/).
+If you have any questions about the project, face any problems while following along, have a suggestion for me, or want to give me a gig feel free to drop me a DM on  [Linkedin](https://www.linkedin.com/in/kurochka/).